Prag8855/aab/content/guides/residence-permit.md

     - [ ] Your apartment must be affordable.
 Your total cost of living must be less than your income.
     - [ ] You must be allowed to [register your address](/glossary/Anmeldung).
 You must get a [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) from your landlord.
 If you can't get this, you might not get a residence permit.[^23] - [How to find an apartment](/guides/find-a-flat-in-berlin)
 - [ ] **[Get health insurance](/guides/german-visa-health-insurance#for-a-work-visa-or-blue-card)**
     You need valid [health insurance](/glossary/Krankenversicherung).
-Travel insurance is not accepted.
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose the correct health insurance.
-Their help is free. - [How to choose health insurance](/guides/german-health-insurance)
 - [ ] **Prepare the required documents**
     Each residence permit has different requirements.
 Each *[[Ausländerbehörde]]* requires different documents.